 Counselors work with students, parents, teachers, and administrators to help students succeed in school and prepare for meaningful, productive living.
 These programs are child-centered, developmental, and preventive, and also encourage students’ academic, social/emotional, and career awareness at each stage of their development.

-School counseling services are inclusive and respectful of differences in gender, religion, ethnicity, race, ability, handicapping condition, and age.
+School counseling services are inclusive and respectful of differences in gender, religion, ethnicity, race, ability, and age.

 What Do School Counselors Do?

-- Responds to student needs in crisis situations
+- Respond to student needs in crisis situations

-- Participates actively in the referral process of students to special programs and/or services
+- Participate in the referral process of students to special programs and/or services

-- Analyzes test results to provide information about abilities, achievement, interests and needs
+- Analyze test results to provide information about abilities, achievement, interests, and needs

 - Special needs of students